 Two gastronomic variants are developed in the region: the rural-indigenous and the urban,

-The indigenous corresponds to a culinary regime that is based on the consumption of meat from wild animals, bovine and fish, which constitutes, especially the latter, the main source for obtaining protein.
+The indigenous corresponds to a culinary regime that is based on the consumption of meat from wild animals, bovine, and fish.
+These animals, especially fish, constitute the main source of protein.

 The most active place of commercial convergence in the entire state is the indigenous market, where they meet.